almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 	•	The Makefile is located in $HOME/Desktop/build/DOSBox-SVN-64-bit-for-macOS/
 	•	Open it in Xcode and edit at Line 241 (starts with LIBS =):

-LIBS =  -L/Users/yourusername/Desktop/staticbuild/lib /Users/yourusername/Desktop/staticbuild/lib/libSDLmain.a /Users/yourusername/Desktop/staticbuild/lib/libSDL.a -Wl,-framework,OpenGL -Wl,-framework,Cocoa -Wl,-framework,ApplicationServices -Wl,-framework,Carbon -Wl,-framework,AudioToolbox -Wl,-framework,AudioUnit -Wl,-framework,IOKit -framework CoreMIDI /usr/local/Cellar/libpng/1.6.37/lib/libpng.a /usr/local/Cellar/zlib/1.2.11/lib/libz.a /usr/local/Cellar/sdl_net/1.2.8/lib/libSDL_net.a /usr/local/Cellar/sdl_sound/1.0.3_1/lib/libSDL_sound.a /usr/local/Cellar/libogg/1.3.4/lib/libogg.a /usr/local/Cellar/libvorbis/1.3.7/lib/libvorbis.a /usr/local/Cellar/libvorbis/1.3.7/lib/libvorbisfile.a /usr/local/Cellar/libvorbis/1.3.7/lib/libvorbisenc.a
+		LIBS =  -L/Users/**yourusername**/Desktop/staticbuild/lib /Users/**yourusername**/Desktop/staticbuild/lib/libSDLmain.a /Users/**yourusername**/Desktop/staticbuild/lib/libSDL.a -Wl,-framework,OpenGL -Wl,-framework,Cocoa -Wl,-framework,ApplicationServices -Wl,-framework,Carbon -Wl,-framework,AudioToolbox -Wl,-framework,AudioUnit -Wl,-framework,IOKit -framework CoreMIDI /usr/local/Cellar/libpng/1.6.37/lib/libpng.a /usr/local/Cellar/zlib/1.2.11/lib/libz.a /usr/local/Cellar/sdl_net/1.2.8/lib/libSDL_net.a /usr/local/Cellar/sdl_sound/1.0.3_1/lib/libSDL_sound.a /usr/local/Cellar/libogg/1.3.4/lib/libogg.a /usr/local/Cellar/libvorbis/1.3.7/lib/libvorbis.a /usr/local/Cellar/libvorbis/1.3.7/lib/libvorbisfile.a /usr/local/Cellar/libvorbis/1.3.7/lib/libvorbisenc.a

-- "Your username" will be substituted with your
+"Your username" will be your macOS username
-- Check the path to each dependency to make sure it exactly matches what is in your user/local folder
-- This presumes you installed dependencies to their default locations with homebrew (otherwise edit accordingly)
-- The version numbers above may vary depending on when you installed the dependencies
-- Check that line starting with "SDL_LIBS =" reads as follows:
+Check the path to each dependency to make sure it exactly matches what is in your user/local folder This presumes you installed dependencies to their default locations with homebrew (otherwise edit accordingly) The version numbers above may vary depending on when you installed the dependencies Check that line starting with "SDL_LIBS =" reads as follows:

-SDL_LIBS = -L/Users/yourusername/Desktop/staticbuild/lib /Users/yourusername/Desktop/staticbuild/lib/libSDLmain.a /Users/yourusername/Desktop/staticbuild/lib/libSDL.a -Wl,-framework,OpenGL -Wl,-framework,Cocoa -Wl,-framework,ApplicationServices -Wl,-framework,Carbon -Wl,-framework,AudioToolbox -Wl,-framework,AudioUnit -Wl,-framework,IOKit
+	SDL_LIBS = -L/Users/**yourusername**/Desktop/staticbuild/lib /Users/**yourusername**/Desktop/staticbuild/lib/libSDLmain.a 	/Users/yourusername/Desktop/staticbuild/lib/libSDL.a -Wl,-framework,OpenGL -Wl,-framework,Cocoa -Wl,-framework,ApplicationServices -Wl,-framework,Carbon -Wl,-framework,AudioToolbox -Wl,-framework,AudioUnit -Wl,-framework,IOKit

-- As above, your username will be substituted in the highlights
+As above, your username will be substituted in the highlights with your own macOS username.

 2. Patch the SRC Makefile